AhmedHeshamC/regSystemMovies/README.md

 3.  **Configure Environment Variables:**
     *   Create a `.env` file in the project root.
-    *   Copy the contents of `.env.example` (if provided) or add the following variables, replacing the placeholder values with your actual database credentials:
+    *   Copy the contents of `.env.example` (if provided) or add the following variables, replacing the placeholder values with your actual database credentials and generating a strong JWT secret:
         ```dotenv:.env
         NODE_ENV=development
         PORT=3000